 Chemotherapy uses drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body in order to kill cancer cells.
-The side effects from the chemotherapy come from the fact that it also destroys normal cells.

 The side effects and amount of time required in your doctor’s office depend on the type of chemotherapy you receive, as well as how many cycles you receive and how often.
 The most common chemotherapy-associated side effects are:

 Paclitaxel combined with cisplatin or carboplatin is a favored regimen for treating epithelial cell ovarian cancer.
 It produces complete disease regression in about a quarter of patients with Stage III disease.

 Cisplatin and Carboplatin